Robpol86/influxdb/docs/config.rst

     CREATE USER robpol86 WITH PASSWORD 'REPLACE_ME' WITH ALL PRIVILEGES AUTH
     CREATE DATABASE telegraf
+    CREATE USER telegraf_nmc WITH PASSWORD 'REPLACE_ME'
+    GRANT ALL TO telegraf_nmc
     CREATE USER telegraf_filesrv WITH PASSWORD 'REPLACE_ME'
     GRANT ALL TO telegraf_filesrv
     CREATE USER telegraf_bosco WITH PASSWORD 'REPLACE_ME'